Erskine College, Wellington: History

+The chapel was restored and reopened in 2023, with a cost of about $7 million.

 Historic significance and campaign

 The buildings and grounds were classified as a "Category I" ("places of special or outstanding historical or cultural heritage significance or value") historic place by Heritage New Zealand.

 The Save Erskine College Trust was formed to protect the site in 1992, the first non-government heritage protection authority in New Zealand.